Skip to main content

 Notion AI Features

-Notion AI has become genuinely useful for my workflow:
+Notion AI has gotten genuinely useful for my workflow, though I'll admit I was skeptical at first:

 • Summarize meeting notes — After a long meeting, AI generates a 3-bullet summary and action items